 Snježana is a 3rd year student of Molecular Biology at the Faculty of Science in Zagreb.
 She was a Summer school of science participant in 2014 and then came back in 2015 doing a short swapshop on chloroplast isolation.
 During her studies she became interested in genetics and biochemistry, mostly biochemistry of endocrine system.
 In her free time she does zumba, learns Spanish and prepares for her first marathon.

-The Innovation Lab of Faculty of Engineering at KU Leuven in Belgium is an initiative to enthuse high school students to become engineers and scientists by giving them a chance to build an actual real-life device.
+The Innovation Lab of Faculty of Engineering at KU Leuven in Belgium is an initiative to enthuse high school students to become engineers and scientists by giving them a chance to build an actual real-life devices.

-This year, thanks to collaboraton with KU Leuven, we will once again host a projects developed within Innovation Lab, entitled EOG project: Build an electrooculograph eye motion sensor to control a device.
+This year, thanks to the collaboration with KU Leuven, we will once again host a project developed within Innovation Lab, entitled EOG project: Build an electrooculograph eye motion sensor to control a device.
 This device is particulary useful for patients with motor neuron disease, such as Stephen Hawking, who cannot control their arm muscles precisely, making it hard to steer a wheelchair or control a PC mouse.
 In this project, the students develop their own hardware to measure the bio-potential present around the eye, decide how to translate the analog signal to digital, design a smart algorithm to recognise looking left, right, up and down, and, finally, design a game where a wheelchair moves through a maze, controlled by their own eye movements.